LeivoSepp/Paradox-Spectra-1738-SerialOutput/README.md

 Console.Write($"{dateTime:t} ");
 ```
 ## Reverse engineering with oscilloscope
 This is my first experiment with serial communication.
-I never worked before with this old COM-technology and
+I never worked before with the old COM-technology.
+I connected my digital oscsilloscope directly to Paradox Tx serial output.
-when I started to see real packets with oscilloscope, I enjoyed this like a child.</br>
+When I finally figured out which pin is the Txand and started to see real packets on my laptop, I enjoyed this like a child.</br>
-There are some projects in GitHub related to Paradox security system but no one is for this very old system.
+There are some projects in GitHub related to Paradox security system but no one is for this 20 years old system.
 The first task was to understand that all packets are exactly 4 bytes.
-I realized immediately some data pattern when IR detectors are active.
-That was full of magic.
+I realized very quickly some data patterns when IR detectors are active. </br>
+**That was like a magic.**
 ![Oscsilloscope](Readme/oscsilloscope.png)
 ![Oscsilloscope2](Readme/oscsilloscope2.png)

 ## Security system and Home Automation
-I am going to integrate the Paradox to my Home Automation project through the COM port.
+The next task is to integrate the Paradox to Home Automation through the COM port.

-#### What is the benefit to integrate?
+#### What is the benefit of the integration?
-Everything which is related to person presence in house can be automated. </br>
+Everything which is related to human presence and location in house can be automated. </br>
-I have implemented following scenarios.
+I have already implemented following scenarios.
-* Garden lights.
-If someone is at home then garden lights are turned on automatically.
+* **Garden lights.** If someone is at home then garden lights are turned on automatically.
 Algorithm is the following.
   * Lights are turned on in between sunset and sunrise.
   * Lights are turned off during sleeping time 00:00-07:00
   * Lights are turned off if nobody is at home in 1 hour.
 Detected by IR detectors.
-* Entry-Exit patterns.
-If someone leaves or enters the house, then the direction of movement is detected.
+* **Entry-Exit patterns.** If someone leaves or enters the house then the direction of movement is detected and reported to home automation.
-* If home is secured (by Home Automation and not by Paradox), then I will get immediately notification if someone is moving in house.
+* **Security messages.** If home is secured (by Home Automation and not by the Paradox) I will get immediately notification if someone is moving in house.

 New ideas of using this Paradox integration.
-* Some lights in house can be turned on/off automatically.
+* Some lights can be turned on/off automatically in house.
   * Corridor light will be the first one.
 I really miss that.
-  * Hall light and some others which needed temporarily.
+  * Hall light and some others which needs to be turned on temporarily.

 *Garden lights are automated by Home Automation, Paradox Spectra and IR detectors.*</br>
 ![Garden Lights](Readme/GardenLights.png)
 #### Current integration (holy mess)
-I had the integration already but it is done in very difficult way.
+The current integration is done in very difficult way.
-All sensors are connected physically to MCP23017 which is a 16bit parallel I/O expansion for I2C.
+All sensors are connected physically to MCP23017 which is a 16 bit parallel I/O expansion.
+MCP23017 is connected to Raspberry by I2C protocol.
+Program is looping these ports in every second to find IR detectors interruptions.</br>
-Now I can get rid of hundreds of wires to replace them just with a two wires needed for COM port.</br>
+With the new serial port connection I can get rid of hundreds of wires to replace them just with two wires.
+I took some pictures because very soon this mess is not exist anymore. </br>

 ![M_C_P23017](Readme/MCP23017.png)
 ![M C P23017 2](Readme/MCP23017_2.png)
 ## Paradox serial output messages explained